PixelGirl/FeatherFlight/README.md

 # FeatherFlight

-FeatherFlight aims to improve default flight plugins.
+FeatherFlight aims to improve default flight plugins but is just a simple plugin allowing for flight in a pinch for now.

-The development branch is where new implementations will be commited and tested, therefore i do not recommend using the development version.
-Use the master branch for a stable release.

-FeatherFlight plugin by Joris

-Currently maintained by Pixel